 Before You Go

-If you are building a resume then these creative resume templates in Word will surely help to build one and then convert it to PDF using methods above.
+If you are building a resume then these creative resume templates (PSD & Word) will surely help to build one and then convert it to PDF using methods above.
 What’s more, you can also build a resume website with these resume website templates that are available for free.